 Who is at risk for PMDD?

 Your brain is full of receptors for sex hormones.
-This means your natural sex hormones, synthetic ones found in birth control, and perhaps even environmental xenoestrogens have the ability to influence brain function and mood.
+This means your natural sex hormones, synthetic ones found in birth control, and perhaps even environmental xenoestrogens (compounds that mimic estrogens) have the ability to influence brain function and mood.

 While there is some genetics involved in the development of PMDD, I want you to know that genes aren’t the end of the story.
 Your environment and the practices you choose can influence your genetic expression and the presence or absence of disease.

 We have also come to understand that women who have a past history of trauma or sexual abuse are under a great deal of stress are at an increased risk.

 In addition, being overweight also raises the risk.
 This may be because adipose tissue (fat cells) act as an endocrine organ and can produce estrogen.
 In addition, increased adiposity can be associated with increased inflammation, which would also influence symptoms.
 However, don’t let your doctor dismiss you with the archaic “just eat right, exercise, lose weight and you’ll be fine” narrative.
 It’s not that simple.
 And you’re not to blame for these symptoms.

 PMDD is an abnormal reaction to the fluctuations in hormonal changes that take place during a woman’s monthly cycle.